athom031/athom031.github.io/The_Chai_Chai_Talk.md

 #### Joined by Nihal Deopura

 In the seventh episode of the Chai Chai Talk, we are joined by Nihal Deopura.
 Nihal is a second year Business major from Fremont, California.
 So far in the podcast we have explored two main music trends in Bollywood.
-Popular independent music gets a new skin and inserted into the next big movie.
-Item songs have grown as an industry and are becoming more prevalent.
+Popular independent music gets a new skin and is inserted into the next big movie.
+And the industry of item songs has continued to grow and become more prevalent.
 But there is a third trend that has taken over the music industry.
 Similar to movie remake culture in Hollywood, songs of the past are given a modern remake and become part of the movie soundtrack.
 With these three trends taking over movie albums, songs are rarely an original part of the movie that carries the narrative.
 And so the music evolution is taking Bollywood music away from the culture I grew up with.
 What impact will that have on the new viewers, and their children?
 <br/>

 <audio controls preload>